tmarrs/json-at-work-examples/appendix-a/Appendix-A-README.md

 * Then install the `rails` as shown above.

 ### Rails on Windows
 Rails is difficult to setup on Windows.
-Try the [Rails Installer( [Rails Installer](http://railsinstaller.org) for a Windows environment.
+Try the [Rails Installer[Rails Installer](http://railsinstaller.org) for a Windows environment.
 If this doesn't work, you may want to avoid this headache and use [Nitrous.io](https://www.nitrous.io/) to run your Ruby on Rails environment in the Cloud rather than on Windows.

 ## Installing MySQL
-The Ruby on Rails examples require MySQL because Rails insists on a database.
+The Ruby on Rails examples require [MySQL](https://www.mysql.com/) because Rails insists on a database.
 Of course, it's possible to run a Ruby on Rails project without a database, but that takes a lot of configuration and you're definitely swimming upstream.
-Just give Rails what it wants, and install MySQL.
+Just give Rails what it wants, and install [MySQL](https://www.mysql.com/).

-This book uses MySQL 5.6, and you can download and install it by following the [MySQL Installation Instructions](https://dev.mysql.com/doc/refman/5.6/en/installing.html).
+This book uses MySQL 5.6, and you can download and install it on your operating system by following the [MySQL Installation Instructions](https://dev.mysql.com/doc/refman/5.6/en/installing.html).

-Or if you're on a Mac, you can use Hombrew as follows:
+Or if you're on a Mac, you have a simpler installation procedure.
+You can use [Homebrew](http://brew.sh/) as follows:

 ```
 brew install mysql